sdtemple/isweep/README.md

 You should run all `snakemake` pipelines in their `workflow/some-pipeline/`.

-You should be in the `conda activate isweep` environment for analyses.
+You should be in the `mamba activate isweep` environment for analyses.

 You should run the analyses using cluster jobs.